Frequently asked questions

 Where does the data come from?

-Legacy pangolin runs using a guide tree and alignment hosted at cov-lineages/lineages.
-Some of this data is sourced from GISAID, but anonymised and encrypted to fit with guidelines.
-Appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are also hosted here.
+The data used to inform pangolin assignments are the lineages hosted at pango-designation matched to the latest GISAID data.
+We do not share GISAID data as per the data agreement and appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are also hosted here.

 How often is the website updated?

-The website is updated on a daily basis with up-to-date lineage assignments using all full genome sequences on GISAID.
+The website is updated on a daily basis with the latest lineage assignments using all full genome sequences on GISAID.

 What support statistics are there?